ericmelz/dend-capstone/README.md

 enabling monitoring and backfilling functionality.

 ### Daily schedule
-If the pipeline were to run at 7a.m., there is little to change about the pipeline.
+If the pipeline were to run at 7a.m., a cron job could be scheduled to run the `run_pipeline.sh` script daily at 7a.m.
+Otherwise, there is little to change about the pipeline.
 This is because the pipeline is design to detect new records, and will process only the new records when they become available.
 If there are no new records in the source data, there will be nothing added to the fact or dimension tables.
 Currently, the pipeline takes about 15 minutes to run, so there would be a minor cost incurred for running it daily.

 ### Data access
 If the data needed to be accessed by 100+ people, the current PostgreSQL database should be able to handle it.
 However, for the most robust system, a distributed datawarehouse such as Redshift or Snowflake should be used in place of PostgreSQL.

+Additionally, a log of user activity should be maintained, and the load on the cluster should be monitored.
+If additional resources are needed, additional cluster nodes should be allocated.